-The live sound production powerhouse.
-SSL’s L550 delivers amazing sound through sublime transparency, definition and detail.
+The live sound production powerhouse, now with next-gen OCP technology.
+The L550 Plus delivers amazing sound through sublime transparency, definition…

 The key to a great control surface is a clear view of everything in your audio environment and finding exactly the control you need at your fingertips when you need it.
 SSL’s obsession with ergonomics and workflow has delivered an intelligent, elegant and comfortable layout.
 All of the most commonly used functions are carefully arranged so that they sit within reach where your hands naturally fall on the console.
 There is a wealth of visual feedback with carefully considered use of colour change technology that will not fatigue the user during long periods of operation.
 The SSL Live control surface delivers a genuinely intuitive combination of gestural touch screen & hardware control and a whole collection of innovative features designed to streamline workflow.